christianityorigins/website/blog/_posts/2015-05-02-reference-guide.md

     a thing, and Cochin Jews existing on the south west section of India.
 "Habshi" is what Northern Indians called  Southern Indians and Habesha comes from "Abyssinia" which refers to Ethiopia.
-These Ethiopian slaves were likely jewish male - Ethiopian female slaves (i.e. the males were castrated), hence why modern Indians have a similar physiognomy to jews, who then mixed with indigenous Neolithic/Aryans (consentually or by force?).\
+These Ethiopian slaves were likely jewish male - Ethiopian female slaves (i.e. the males were castrated), hence why modern Indians have a similar physiognomy to jews, who then mixed with indigenous Neolithic/Aryans (consentually or by force?).
+[2]\

 Most ancinet history as it is taught today was filterd through the Jesuits.
 Most Jesuits, including their founder Ignatius Loyola, were marrano/converso jews.
 Joseph Justus Scalinger alone was credited with "discovering" around 80% of the European history texts that we are taught from today, usually on demand.
 Most history books from antiquity display Europeans in a negative light, jews as victims, and European triumphs are downplayed.
 This is probably why.

 *A non-mainstream version of history, but one that is recorded in
-    Persian and Islamic sources [2], is that Alexander the Great was a Persian prince (Bupares) who was the son of Kai Bahman (Artaxerxes II Memnon), half brother of "Dara" (Darius III), and that Macedon was a province of Persia that his father was governor of.
+    Persian and Islamic sources [3], is that Alexander the Great was a Persian prince (Bupares) who was the son of Kai Bahman (Artaxerxes II Memnon), half brother of "Dara" (Darius III), and that Macedon was a province of Persia that his father was governor of.
     Alexander's father Philip of Macedon was Artaxerxes II Memnon's regional alias.
-The book 'The Life of Alexander of Macedon' [3] also claims that he didn't die in Babylon in 232 BC at the age of 33 (same as Jesus) but was only forced from power and he had a posthumous birth/'resurrection'.
+The book 'The Life of Alexander of Macedon' [4] also claims that he didn't die in Babylon in 232 BC at the age of 33 (same as Jesus) but was only forced from power and he had a posthumous birth/'resurrection'.
 He resurrected in India with the